-More recently, Charney is a major funder for the Gettysburg statue of Thaddeus Stevens, dedicated in April of 2022.
+Charney was a major funder for the Gettysburg statue of Thaddeus Stevens, dedicated in April of 2022.

 Join Michael Charney

-The Zinn Education Project needs additional support to distribute this report and to develop more people’s history lessons on Reconstruction.
-Join Michael Charney with a donation today and note Reconstruction in the dedications box.
+The Zinn Education Project needs support to help school districts implement the recommendations from the Reconstruction report and to develop more people’s history lessons on Reconstruction.
+Join Michael Charney with a donation today and note “Reconstruction” in the dedications box.